She pulled me to the side while the rest of the class made their way onto the playground for recess.

 It was at this point that I was cognizant that my hue was a detriment, I felt ashamed and never told my parents or my sister (who was in the same class) of the exchange.

-A year later, I was expelled from the school and I subsequently tumbled out of control as I tried to reconcile my place in a world that seemed to revile my presence.
+A year later, I was expelled from the school and I subsequently tumbled out of control in the subsequent classrooms that I was a part of – as I tried to reconcile my place in a world that seemed to revile my presence.

-From that exchange I recall that there was an omnipresent frown pasted on my face going forward – as I tried to bury those feelings of inferiority in a place deep within where they wouldn’t be discovered.
+From that exchange there was an omnipresent frown pasted on my face going forward – as I tried to bury those feelings of inferiority in a place deep within where they wouldn’t be discovered.

 Strangely enough she worked in tandem with another.